nodsup-halnux/Advanced-Hoon/CoreAcademy/Network&Auth/readme.md

 Q:  What does a "point" look like?
 Just a hex number?

 Q: Why is our code only 64 bits?
 Isn't that low security?
+ - - (!!)
+The symmetric key for each peer is not encrypted!
+You can use a scry to look at a particular one.
+Any user that hacks into your console can find this key, and eavesdrop.

 #### Azimuth Data Flow: